NetherGamesMC/support/README.md

 # Support Helpdesk

 This is the codebase for the NetherGames Network helpdesk.
-The helpdesk can be modified or added to by anyone who thinks it can be improved (wether you're a staff member or a member of the community!).
+The helpdesk can be modified or added to by anyone who thinks it can be improved (whether you're a staff member or a member of the community!).

 ## Creating a new helpdesk page